GSAPP-CDP/Smorgasbord/src/content/modules/40-rendering-with-blender/254-materials.md

 This method of describing material qualities is called Physically Based Rendering or PBR.
 Any rendering engine that supports PBR materials will have some degree of interoperability with other PBR rendering engines.

+You can use [Materials (Before).blend (36.4 MB ↓)](https://drive.google.com/file/d/1AScH2ZeBv1mKTx-9Xf1nFRWDN-Clb_60/view?usp=sharing) to follow along with this tutorial.

 ## Editing Materials

 ![Editing materials in the Shader Editor](images/4-materials/00-baseline.png)